 "The values of the machine learning discipline"

-With Ria Kalluri (Stanford, CS), Dallas Card (Stanford, CS), William Agnew (University of Washington, CS), and Abeba Birhane (University College Dublin, CS)
+With Ria Kalluri (Stanford, Computer Science), Dallas Card (Stanford, Computer Science), William Agnew (University of Washington, Computer Science), Abeba Birhane (University College Dublin, Cognitive Science), and Michelle Bao (Stanford, Computer Science)

 We investigate what the machine learning community values in conducting research and the political aspects of these values.
 To discover what the machine learning community values in research, we analyze papers published in the discipline.
 We create a list of the most influential values, including values such as accuracy, performance, and robustness.
 While such values are often thought of as politically-neutral, we argue they are politically-loaded.